JKomoroski/declarative-jupiter/README.md

 # declarative-jupiter
-A Collection of Declaratvie Jupiter Examples
+A Collection of Declarative Jupiter Examples